alliomeria/ethical_ml_usage_tags/IIIF/IIIF ML Usage Tags.md

 ## IIIF Cookbook Recipe Versions

 Following along with the [IIIF Cook Recipe Process and Templates](https://github.com/IIIF/cookbook-recipes/blob/master/recipe/index.md), please see the corresponding [ml-usage-tags folder](/ml-usage-tags).
+This is a work-in-progress, check back for updates throughout Summer 2024.

-### Initial Tags Proposed
+### Overview of Initial Tags Proposed

 For use within `requiredStatement` for humans and `rights` for machines.